chownces/NoteWorthy-Documentation/docs/getting-started/frontendsetup.md

 - `REACT_APP_BACKEND_URL`: Specify the URL of your backend.
 By default, the local development backend can be found at `http://localhost:4300/graphql/`.
+- `REACT_APP_ROOT_PATH`: Specify the root URL of your frontend.
+By default, the local development frontend can be found at `http://localhost:3000/`

 #### Testing
 - Please format your code with `yarn format` and run the test suite via `yarn test` before pushing and issuing a PR.